rectangletangle/represent/README.md

 represent
 ======
-This library makes generating Pythonic string representations of objects as simple as possible.
+This library provides a simple way to generate Pythonic string representations of objects.

 ## Usage:
 ```python